Early Crib for Newborn

 Recently, they’ve come out with the Halo Bassinest Portable Stand.
 This is an awesome accessory for the Halo Bassinest.
 You can easily remove the bed portion of the Bassinest and move it to the portable stand.
 I see this as being very useful during the day.
 At night baby can sleep in the Bassinest stand next to mom’s bed, and during the day baby can nap or rest somewhere else in the house with the portable stand.

 UPPAbaby Bassinet: If you get the UB Vista stroller, you can use the bassinet that comes with the stroller for your newborn sleep space.
 You just need to buy a separate bassinet stand.
 There are no bells and whistles, and you can’t see through the sides like many other bassinets, but it’s definitely a cost and space saver if you already have the Vista stroller.

-SNOO Smart Sleeper: This thing looks AMAZING but it’s over $1,000.
+SNOO Smart Sleeper: This thing looks AMAZING but it’s $$$$$.
 It’s too much to spend for a normal person, but if you have lots of money to burn, it looks incredible.
 It has breathable mesh walls, white noise, gentle rocks, motion response to crying, and includes a swaddle that keeps baby on it’s back.
 I imagine this would have been a lifesaver when my son had colic.
 I’m not sure how many people can afford this, especially when you can only use it for about six months.
 If you are one of those people, it may be worth every penny if you have a particularly fussy (or colicky) baby!